Fluent in Spanish & English. Click HERE for Bio in Spanish

-Tina Alberni’s bi-cultural heritage and upbringing weave throughout the fabric of her art.
-She brings layers together in a variety of techniques and materials to build her framework, and geometry, color, and symbolism fuse to complete a narrative often rooted in the themes of hope and survival.
+Alberni grew-up between Puerto Rico, Colombia and Miami.
+Her bi-cultural and vibrant heritage and upbringing weave throughout the fabric of her art, bringing layers together in a variety of techniques and materials to build her framework, and geometry, color, and symbolism fuse to complete a narrative.
+Click HERE to read her artist statement.

 She practices her art full-time out of her Huntersville art studio, and is open to commission work, corporate partnerships and alternative space exhibits